cloudwatt/applications/bundle-trusty-devkit/README_EN.md

 * Attaches an exposed floating-IP for the DevKit
 * Starts, attaches, and formats a fresh volume for all of the DevKit data, or restores one from a provided backup_id
 * Reconfigures the DevKit to store its data in the volume
+* Configures the DevKit to use the exposed floating-IP address.
+(This is then further handled by scripts internally.)

 <a name="console" />

 ### Command line sounds as friendly as military management

-Lucky for you, then, nearly all of the setup for the DevKit can be accomplished using only the web-interfaces of each tool.
-As usual though, backing up your beloved DevKit involves our super handy `backup.sh`
+Lucky for you then, all of the setup for the DevKit can be accomplished using only the web-interfaces of each tool.
+As usual though, backing up your beloved DevKit involves our super handy `backup.sh` script.

 To create your DevKit stack from the console: